 Only the seventh and eighth tray positions in the vendor can be set to use motors with home position switches.
-Enter the tray letter (G or H) or number (7 or 8) and press 1 to change the setting.
+Enter the tray number (7 or 8) and press 1 to change the setting.
 The setting must match the type of motors used on the tray, or the motors will not work correctly.